Pool Heater Ignition Failure: 4 Causes and What to Do

 Safety first, before you diagnose

-The important thing to understand: Ignition failure means the heater is NOT releasing gas without ignition.
+The important thing to understand: Ignition failure means the heater isn’t releasing gas without ignition.
 Modern gas pool heaters have a critical safety feature: if the heater fails to ignite, the gas valve closes automatically after three attempts.
-There is no unburned gas accumulating around your equipment pad from an ignition lockout.
+There’s no unburned gas accumulating around your equipment pad from an ignition lockout.

 What is safe for homeowners: